katieream/byebyebyeBRIL/README.md

 from sklearn.preprocessing import StandardScaler
 ```

 Sometimes SWAN has issues with installing adtk even using the ```!pip install``` command.
-Note we are using software stack 105a, number of cores = 2, and memory = 16 GB.
+Note we are using software stack 105a, platform = AlmaLinux9 (gcc13) number of cores = 2, and memory = 16 GB.
 If this is the case run this following cell:

 ```
 import site